Dennis Daudi Afande

-Afande was also Kenya's ambassador to Washington in February, 1990, at the time former Foreign Affairs Minister Dr Robert Ouko was murdered and hosted the delegation of Kenya's Ministers led by retired president Daniel Moi.
+Afande was also Kenya's ambassador to Washington in February, 1990, at the time former Foreign Affairs Minister Robert Ouko was murdered and hosted the delegation of Kenya's Ministers led by retired president Daniel Moi.
 This trip became a crucial story and formed part of the investigations and theories surrounding the murder of Robert Ouko, who was murdered two weeks after the trip.

 Death

 Denis Afande died on Sunday, June 6, 2021 at 11pm at Avenue Hospital in Kisumu.
 He was aged 84.
 A month previously he had been hit by a motorbike near his home in Busia as he walked to his local Catholic Church.
 He was survived by five children and many grandchildren.

 President Uhuru Kenyatta mourned the late Afande as consummate diplomat and pioneer public servant whose long and distinguished service helped lay the foundation of the Kenyan Nation.